-Range of Motion
+Range of motion

-- 3.17 Although range of motion (pp 77 78, AMA 4 Guides) appears to be a suitable method for evaluating impairment, it can be subject to variation because of pain during motion at different times of examination and/or possible lack of co-operation by the worker being assessed.
-Range of motion is assessed as follows: - (i) A goniometer should be used where clinically indicated. - (ii) Passive range of motion may form part of the clinical examination to ascertain clinical status of the joint, but impairment should only be calculated using active range of motion measurements. - (iii) If the medical assessor is not satisfied that the results of a measurement are reliable, active range of motion should be measured with at least three consistent repetitions. - (iv) If there is inconsistency in range of motion then it should not be used as a valid parameter of impairment evaluation.
-Refer to 1.38 - 1.39 of these Guidelines. - (v) If range of motion measurements at examination cannot be used as a valid parameter of impairment evaluation, the medical assessor should then use discretion in considering what weight to give other evidence available to determine if an impairment is present. - 3.18 If range of motion is used as an assessment measure, then Tables 40 to 45 (p 78, AMA 4 Guides) are selected for the joint or joints being tested.
-If a joint has more than one direction of motion, then the assessed impairments for each direction of motion are added to provide the overall impairment of the joint.
+- 3.17 Although range of motion (pp 77-78, AMA 4 Guides) appears to be a suitable method for evaluating impairment, it can be subject to variation because of pain during motion at different times of examination and/or possible lack of co-operation by the person being assessed. - Range of motion is assessed as follows: - (i) A goniometer should be used where clinically indicated. - (ii) Passive range of motion may form part of the clinical examination to ascertain clinical status of the joint, but impairment should only be calculated using active range of motion measurements. - (iii) If the assessor is not satisfied that the results of a measurement are reliable, active range of motion should be measured with at least three consistent repetitions. - (iv) If there is inconsistency in range of motion then it should not be used as a valid parameter of impairment evaluation.
+Refer to section 1.43 of these Guidelines. - (v) If range of motion measurements at examination cannot be used as a valid parameter of impairment evaluation, the assessor should then use discretion in considering what weight to give other evidence available to determine if an impairment is present. - 3.18 If range of motion is used as an assessment measure, Tables 40 to 45 (p 78, AMA 4 Guides) are selected for the joint or joints being tested.
+Where a joint has more than one range of motion, and the impairment assessment is different (i.e. mild, moderate or severe) for the different directions, then only the highest level of impairment is selected.